v-vitale/Tensor-Networks/README.md

 Running "julia setup.jl" installs all the packages needed.

-# mps.jl containes the basics for mps
+# mps.jl contains the basics for mps
 - Particular types of MPS:
   - Random
   - GHZ